-AIA New York interviewed Carl Galioto, HOK’s president and the managing principal of our New York and Philadelphia offices, about his current role and how architects can continue to make New York a better place.
+AIA New York interviewed Carl Galioto, HOK’s president and the managing principal of the firm’s New York and Philadelphia offices, about his current role and how architects can continue to make New York a better place.

 Excerpted from AIA New York: